Mixing and ventilation in a living laboratory due to fast and slow response modes: Introduction

-The COVID-19 pandemic and the unprecedented energy crisis Europe is facing demand that the construction sector maximise energy efficiency and simultaneously ensure a safe and comfortable environment for building occupants.
-Ventilation is recognised as an essential measure to reduce the risk of the indoor spreading of airborne infectious diseases, such as the SARS-CoV-2 virus \cite{bhagat2020effects, burridge2022predictive}.
-Following several studies assessing the effect of ventilation rates in reducing the infection probability of COVID-19 \cite{dai2020association, sun2020efficacy}, many countries have opted for increasing the running time of Heating, Ventilation, and Air Conditioning (HVAC) systems \cite{guo2021review}.
-HVAC systems, however, are among the main contributors to a building's life cycle carbon emissions and impact heavily upon a building's running costs because they are associated with approximately 75\% of the total energy consumption \cite{laustsen2008energy}.
-This study is inspired by the necessary reconciliation between the contrasting requirements for energy optimisation of ventilation systems and assuring occupants' safety.
-One of the challenges we encounter in addressing this problem is related to the non-trivial behaviour of mechanically conditioned spaces.
-Indeed, the colder air emitted from air conditioners interacts with warmer air in the proximity of occupants.
-The resulting interplay between the thermal plume and the flow often assumes complex patterns \cite{xi2004laminar}.
-In some cases, local recirculation flows have increased the infection risk resulting in unusual spreads of COVID-19 in confined spaces \cite{liu2021simulation}.
+The COVID-19 pandemic and the unprecedented energy crisis many countries have faced recently have highlighted the need for new measures that maximise energy efficiency and simultaneously ensure a safe and comfortable environment for building occupants.
+Ventilation is recognised as an essential ongoing measure to reduce the risk of the indoor spreading of airborne infectious diseases, such as the SARS-CoV-2 virus \cite{bhagat2020effects, bazant2021guideline, burridge2022predictive}.
+During the COVID-19 pandemic, many countries opted to increase the running time of Heating, Ventilation, and Air Conditioning (HVAC) systems, following recommendations from several studies \cite{dai2020association, sun2020efficacy, guo2021review}.
+However, HVAC systems are among the main contributors to a building's life cycle carbon emissions and impact heavily upon its running costs because they are associated with approximately 75\% of the total energy consumption \cite{laustsen2008energy}.

-Carbon dioxide (CO$_2$) has been widely used as a proxy for ventilation and respiratory contaminants, starting from the pioneering work by Chaumont \cite{chaumont1875theory} in the 19th century.
-Later studies have connected CO$_2$ measurements to the risk of transmission of respiratory diseases, including COVID-19 \cite{rudnick2003risk,burridge2021ventilation,peng2021exhaled}.
-Measurements of indoor CO$_2$ are easy to acquire via low-cost sensors that can be placed in rooms and have been used to monitor the risk of secondary infections via airborne transmission \cite{Vouriot2021}.
-Furthermore, CO$_2$ sources are relatively easy to quantify as they are correlated with the occupants.
-Considering also that transport of CO$_2$ is limited to convection (or ventilation), its concentration field is more accessible to modelling than temperature, which is transported by convection, conduction, and radiation and whose sources are complicated to quantify.

-A convenient way to represent the bulk evolution of CO$_2$ in buildings is with nodal methods \cite{dols2015contam, parker2014implementing}.
-In such models, each room is represented with a node and is modelled as being `well-mixed', which means that a single value is used to characterise the bulk or mean CO$_2$ concentration.
-More advanced `zonal' models divide a space into a limited number of macroscopic subzones connected by interfaces through which airflow and heat are exchanged \cite{megri2007zonal}.
-As air temperature is calculated in each subzone, these models can capture temperature distributions within a room.
-Although several aspects of the underlying sub-zonal physics are not included, zonal models improve the nodal models by providing a finer resolution representation of the problem.